hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 This is the command used to manage anything related to [Vagrant Cloud](https://vagrantcloud.com)

-The main functionality of this command is exposed via even more subcommands:
+The main functionality of this command is exposed via subcommands:

 * [`auth`](#cloud-auth)
 * [`box`](#cloud-box)